+35725368683

 • Identifying and reporting suspicious transactions; and,

-• Doing a full risk assessment in relation to clients’ activities so as to take the measures necessary for each client, activity, and crypto-asset.
+• Doing a full risk assessment concerning clients’ activities to take the measures necessary for each client, activity, and crypto-asset.

 CASP licensing time frame